Schedule a call or visit

 CCT140 | Constructions Estimating 1

 This course provides students with the knowledge necessary to estimate and control construction material quantities and cost for building structures and basic civil engineering infrastructures.
 Topics include residential, commercial and civil infrastructure estimating methods, quantity takeoff techniques, and cost calculation procedures of construction components.
-An overview of the contract terms and relationships between the contractual parties will also be discussed in this course.
+An overview of the contractual responsibilities and relationships between the various parties to A construction contract and tendering processes is also covered.

 Duration: 60 hours, 3 weeks.